 Al’s plan was simple enough: build a ramp out over the lip of South Falls and then build a dam back up the creek.

 When the time was right, his men would bust open the dam and a rush of water would carry him over the edge.
-At least it sounded like a simple plan.
 His other so-called safety measures were fairly simple too.
 For example, he stuffed dozens of rubber inner tubes into his soft canvas boat (it was complete with a roof-top zipper that would seal Al inside) and soften the crash when he hit nearly 200 feet below.

 But the dam busting failed and the big rush of water never hit.
 Instead, two men pushed him over the falls.